Share this post!

 What does vitamin D do?

 Remember that vitamin D is a hormone, which is a product of living cells that circulates in bodily fluids to stimulate certain cells and tissues into specific actions.
 Scientists have discovered receptors for vitamin D in many cells and tissues throughout the body, identifying more than 50 genes this hormone can influence.

 Here are a few of the most well-known systems that utilize vitamin D.

 Calcium Metabolism and Bone Mineralization

-Vitamin D stimulates the small intestine to absorb dietary calcium, encourages the kidneys to reabsorb calcium, and facilitates removal of calcium from bones, if necessary, to maintain tightly regulated serum calcium levels.
+Vitamin D stimulates the small intestine to absorb dietary calcium, encourages the kidneys to reabsorb calcium, and facilitates the removal of calcium from bones, if necessary, to maintain tightly regulated serum calcium levels.
 Together with parathyroid hormone and other factors, vitamin D influences bone remodeling.
-It stimulates the formation of osteocalcin, a protein that encourages mineralization of bones, and also encourages formation of osteoclasts, which are cells that break down bone to reabsorb its minerals in the event of a calcium deficiency.
+It stimulates the formation of osteocalcin, a protein that encourages the mineralization of bones, and also encourages the formation of osteoclasts, which are cells that break down bone to reabsorb its minerals in the event of a calcium deficiency.

 Immune System Modulation

 Vitamin D modulates the immune system – meaning that it activates certain cells and deactivates others during an immune response.
 The goal of vitamin D’s modulation is optimal immune function with minimal inflammation.
 Some mechanisms of vitamin D’s role in immune function include:

 - The activation of macrophages and monocytes, which are innate immune cells that seek out, neutralize, and digest pathogens, causes these cells to activate vitamin D, which increases the concentration of the hormone in the area of infection.
 This effect enhances the effects of these immune cells.